NigussieH/FordGoBikeDataAnalysis/README.md

 User Type, Gender, User Birth Date, as well as additional measurements such as Station location,Trip Start Time - End Time.
-Some Columns were removed from the analysis due to no need for them, age of User is added, and Trip Duration converted from seconds to Minutesfor more readability
+Some Columns were removed from the analysis due to no need for them, age of User is added, and Trip Duration converted from seconds to Minutesfor more readability. the data download from https://video.udacity-data.com/topher/2020/October/5f91cf38_201902-fordgobike-tripdata/201902-fordgobike-tripdata.csv

 ## Summary of Findings